 Panpsychism is the view that everything has a mind or has mind-like qualities.
-Panpsychism derives from the two Greek words pan (all) and psyche (mind or soul).
+It derives from the two Greek words pan (all) and psyche (mind or soul).
 It can be argued what these things actually mean.
 What does it mean by “everything”?
 What does it mean by “mind”?

 Some philosophers say that every single object in the universe has mind-like qualities.
 Other philosophers say that certain classes of things possess a mind.
-In these cases, one of these circumstances is not a true panpsychism.
+In these cases, one of these circumstances is not true panpsychism.

 Panpsychists see the human mind as unique.

 It is argued that animals, plants, or rocks are as sophisticated or as complex a human being’s mind, but this brings new questions: What are mental qualities that are shared by these things?
-Why are they qualities even “mental”?
+Why are their qualities even “mental”?

 This theory seems unlikely and improbable but also fantastic.
 Some of the greatest philosophers have argued for a form of panpsychism or expressed strong feelings about the topic.